 What about the potential risk of joining a small group?

-I suspect that everyone, and indeed every country, will be different, but for some clients, such as those of you here in Hong Kong perhaps (where until recently Covid is, and has always been, relatively contained), the propensity to start planning again, is likely to be more psychologically straightforward than for a client based in New York for example.
+I suspect that everyone, and indeed every country, will be different, but for some clients, such as those of you here in Hong Kong perhaps (where until recently Covid is, and has always been, relatively contained), the propensity to start planning again, is likely to be more psychologically straightforward than for a client based in the U.S. for example.
 Either way, for the forseeable future, I suspect that many of you will probably seek out small-group experiences or private travel, to ensure that their fellow travelers are people they know well, see often, and feel safe around — their immediate or extended family, or a close community of friends.

 Hopefully, within the next few months, there will also be cheap, widely available testing kits that will help us all to manage the process of joining even relatively small international groups.
 And once we embark on the trip itself (having demonstrated a recent all-clear), while we always take all sensible precautions to mitigate risk, an element of risk is inherent in all of our adventures, and I suspect that if we were to try and quantify the specific risk posed by Covid once we actually set off on one of our remote small group expeditions, and compare it to many of the usual considerations on the list, in all honesty, it would probably come somewhere near the bottom in any overall assessment.

 Are some destinations likely to be safer than others?

 It is difficult to say at this stage.
 While all of our adventures take place well off the beaten track, not all destinations will be viewed equally in the aftermath of Covid-19.
 Some countries such as Bhutan and Mongolia have only had a handful of imported cases, and so the virus is just not as seeded in those places.
 It is also very easy to imagine shaking off the smallness of isolation amidst the pristine peaks of Bhutan, or the big blue skies of Mongolia, so I am sure that they will appeal.